 Wet’n’Wild Gold Coast is the largest water park in Australia.
 It opened its doors back in 1984 and has continued to grow over the years into the place it is today.
 It is set on sprawling parklands, with a fun beach theme throughout, to set the scene for a day of fun in the sun.

 I first visited Wet’n’Wild Gold Coast back when I was only 12.
-It was a super fun day back then and somehow neither of us have been since we were kids, so it has been on the list for a while to go back again.
+It was a super fun day back then and somehow neither of us had been since we were kids, so it had been on the list for a while to go back again.
 We just never got around to it though.
 Then last year we got annual multi park passes for Wet’n’Wild, Movieworld, Seaworld and Paradise Country, so of course we had a good reason to make it happen!

 We were a little worried how our girls would go.
 They both love swimming and water but neither likes to put their face under water so it’s all arm floaties for them when we go for a swim.
 However, we were happy to see that Wet’n’Wild Gold Coast has a huge section of their water park dedicated to keeping the youngsters happy!